jallred33/dhintro2021/dhintro2020-syllabus.md

 **Praxis Assignments (2 Assignments)**

-During the semester, we will ask you to complete two praxis assignments.
+During the semester, I will ask you to complete two praxis assignments.
 These exercises are meant to be beginner-level; our interest in having you complete them lies in getting you to experiment with new tools.
 Your results do not have to be necessarily significant or meaningful; the important thing is to engage the activity and gain a better understanding of the kinds of choices one must make when undertaking such a project.
-We ask you to think, too, about both the strengths and the limitations of the tools you are trying out.
+I ask you to think, too, about both the strengths and the limitations of the tools you are trying out.

 Assignment options:

-1. Mapping Assignment (Due Date TBA -- required of all students)\
+1. Mapping Assignment (Due Date: 10/1 -- required of all students)

 Praxis Assignment -- Mapping

 Create a map using one of the tools described in “Finding the Right Tools for Mapping.”
-You can create any map you’d like; we just want you to try to use one of these pieces of mapping software.
-Should you feel so inspired, we invite you to explore one of the following options:
+You can create any map you’d like; I just want you to try to use one of these pieces of mapping software.
+Should you feel so inspired, I invite you to explore one of the following options:

 * Create a map that in some way attempts to work against the constraints of maps (generally) or the particular mapping software you are using.
 * Create a map of something that is not necessarily (or traditionally thought of as) mappable.